MediScribe/docjet-mobile/docs/current/feature-job-dataflow.md

    - Skip sync when `_isLoggedOut` is true (preventing sync with expired/invalid credentials)
    - These guards operate before any network checks or data retrieval, eliminating unnecessary operations

+3. **In-Flight Abort Protection:** During ongoing sync operations, the service:
+   - Checks the `_isOfflineFromAuth` and `_isLoggedOut` flags after processing each job
+   - Aborts further processing if either flag becomes true during execution
+   - Logs appropriate messages indicating why processing was stopped midway
+   - This prevents continuing sync operations after network or authentication state changes

-3. **Resource Management:** The service properly manages its auth event subscription:
+4. **Resource Management:** The service properly manages its auth event subscription:
    - Subscribes to auth events when initialized
+   - Stores the subscription in `_authEventSubscription` for later cancellation
    - Unsubscribes when `dispose()` is called to prevent memory leaks
+   - Logs subscription lifecycle events for debugging

 This integration provides several benefits:
 - Prevents unnecessary API calls when the app is offline or not authenticated
 - Automatically triggers sync when connectivity is restored
 - Cleanly separates authentication concerns from synchronization logic
 - Maintains a loose coupling between the auth and job systems through event-based communication
+- Protects against wasted resources by aborting operations when conditions change

 ## Background Processing Support